Galapagos + Ecuador – January 2024*

 • Ground & sea transportation

-• Bilingual national park guide & local Ecuadorian guide
+• Bilingual national park guide & local Ecuadorian trip leader

 • All breakfasts, 4 lunches